-Another well-known path is the "EB-5" preference for "employment creation aliens."
-An investor from anywhere in the world may file an immigrant petition with USCIS to show that he has invested or is in the process of investing \$1.8 million or \$900,000 in a "new commercial enterprise" (since 1990) creating full-time jobs for 10 U.S. workers.
-The investment may be \$900,000 if the investment enterprise (where the jobs are created) is located in a rural area (not within the bounds of a town of 20,000 or more AND not within any metropolitan statistical area) or in a defined area (which can include the census tract where the project is located and adjacent census tracts) having a weighted unemployment rate that is 150% of the national average.
-Once a petition is approved and a visa number becomes available, the investor, spouse, and unmarried children whose "adjusted ages" under the Child Status Protection Act are under 21 can process for permanent residence, either from outside the U.S. or within it.
+Another well-known path is the "EB-5&" preference for "employment creation aliens."
+An investor from anywhere in the world may file an immigrant petition to USCIS to show that he has invested or is in the process of investing \$1 million or \$500,000 in a "new commercial enterprise" (since 1990) creating full-time jobs for 10 U.S. workers.
+The investment may be \$500,000 if the investment enterprise (where the jobs are created) is located in a rural area (not within the bounds of a town of 20,000 or more AND not within any metropolitan statistical area) or in a defined area having or designated by a state as having an unemployment rate that is 150% of the national average.
+Once a petition is approved, the investor, wife, and unmarried children who were under age 21 when the petition was filed can process for permanent residence, either from outside the U.S. or within it.
 Technically, the investor is supposed to be active in "management" of the enterprise, but a limited partnership is specifically covered in the statute, which allows for minimal active involvement for limited partners or for members of a limited liability company.